 Don’t forget headphones!
 For some reason, kids love to listen to that annoying music that goes along with their favorite app game.
 So make sure you have kid-size headphones for your little one to use, either for their game or the audiobook/music/movie you downloaded for them.

 If you are taking electronics on the flight with you, you want to make sure they are fully charged before the journey.
 I always have them plugged into the car, so they get that last few minutes charge before hitting the airport.

 Also, consider getting a portable battery charger.
 Depending on what one you go for they can re-charge a dead phone or tablet, so your little one can keep playing.

-If you’re flying a long distance, then you might want to ration how long your child spends on their electronics, to make sure the charge lasts the whole journey.
+If you’re flying a long distance (like going for a fun-packed trip to Barcelona!), then you might want to ration how long your child spends on their electronics, to make sure the charge lasts the whole journey.
 When I fly to England with my children, I encourage them to use the in-flight entertainment, so it spares their batteries for when they get bored later in the flight.